StatCan/jupyter-apis/README.md

 ***Note that the frontend will report errors when calling `/api/namespaces` when run locally.
 This***
 ***issue does not arise in production, as the `/api/namespaces` endpoint is unused.***

+To initialize the `.env` file for the development environment, use `task env`.
+You will need to fill out your kubeflow cloud account and kubeflow namespace information manually.
+The `thunder-tests` folder contains configuration for testing requests against the backend.
+Use the `vscode` `THUNDER CLIENT` extension to load the tests.

 ### Run API Server

 The API server will connect to the Kubeflow cluster from your current `kubectl`